 English, Science and Social Studies: college prep and general track students are in the same classroom at the same time hearing the same lectures; teachers make modifications for the general track students, such as grading on a 12-point scale in lieu of the standard 10-point scale.
-English 9, English 10, English 11, English 12, Physical Science, Biology, U.S. History, American Government, and Economics can be general courses.
-General track students take World Geography as one of their social studies requirements.
-This is not a general course; however, the content enables general track students to complete the course successfully.
+English 9, English 10, English 11, English 12, Physical Science, Biology, Chemistry, U.S. History, American Government, and Economics can be general courses.
+General track students take Global Studies as one of their social studies requirements.